 "They are still fighting regardless," Schneizel immediately stated, managing to sound firm and reassuring at the same time, without having to raise his voice even.
 That seemed to be enough for the man who spoke, so Schneizel again turned his attention to the battle.
 "What about the Avalon?
 What was its last reported position?"

 "Just a minute, sir." the radioman said before he asked the prince's question on the radio.
 The reply came as fast as the first two.
 "The Avalon is currently evacuating citizens from the settlement.
 Shall I send the order for it to support the defense effort?"

 Schneizel didn't realize it at first, but he actually formed a brief smile across his lips when he heard that.
 Lloyd going out of his way to save humans?
 Even I never thought of hearing that.

 Rather than answering the radioman's question, Schneizel paced across the bridge toward where the fleet commander, Vice Admiral Nelson Falkland, was standing.
 "Admiral, it is apparent that this fleet will not be able to reach Area 11 in time to provide support.
 Would it be possible to send strike aircraft for reinforcements?"

-Being an Empress Elizabeth-class sea battlecarrier, the Emperor Maximilian held nearly a hundred aircraft and even more willing pilots in its massive hangars.
+Being an Emperor-class sea battlecarrier, the Emperor Maximilian held nearly a hundred aircraft and even more willing pilots in its massive hangars.
 Although combat aircraft had largely been phased out of the modern world in favor of the knightmare frame, very few things could match the range of a fighter or the ferocity of an aerial attack.
 The Admiral contemplated that and the facts, but then replied with the same grimness as the radioman.
 "Unfortunately, none of our aircraft have that kind of flying range, my Prince.
 Even if they did, it would still take hours for them to reach the area."